PRX/dovetail-counts-lambda/README.md

 ### Redis Byte-Ranges

-Since there is no guarantee when we'll get each byte-range request event, this lambda "pushes" each request onto a list of bytes for each listener-session + arrangement-digest.
+Since there is no guarantee when we'll get each byte-range request event, this lambda "pushes" each request onto a list of bytes for each listener-episode + utc-day + arrangement-digest.
 A lua function in the Redis lib accomplishes this.

-These byte ranges also have a TTL so they don't stick around forever.
+Since these are keyed on the UTC day the byte-downloads occurred on, we can safely expire them slightly after midnight.
+When we're fairly sure no straggler downloaded-bytes will be coming in over kinesis.

 ```
-redis:6379> GET dtcounts:bytes:<listener-session>/<digest>
+redis:6379> GET dtcounts:bytes:<listener-episode>/2019-02-28/<digest>
 "0-1,250289-360548,489274-21229635"
 ```

 ## Outputs

-After pushing the new byte-range to Redis, we also get back the _complete_ range downloaded for that listener-session-digest.
+After pushing the new byte-range to Redis, we also get back the _complete_ range downloaded for that listener-episode-day-digest.
 That can be compared to the arrangement to determine how many total-bytes, and bytes-of-each-segment were downloaded.
 After a threshold seconds (or a percentage) of the entire file is downloaded, we then log that as an IAB-2.0 complaint download.
 For segments, we wait for _all_ the bytes